norikinishida/mllm-gesture-eval/README.md

 # mllm-gesture-eval

 This repository contains the code and gesture type annotations (coming soon) used in our paper:
 **"Do Multimodal Large Language Models Truly See What We Point At?
-Investigating Indexical, Iconic, and Symbolic Gesture Comprehension"** (ACL 2025, *to appear*)
+Investigating Indexical, Iconic, and Symbolic Gesture Comprehension"** (Nishida et al., ACL 2025).

 The repository provides: